soodoku/sonny_side/README.md

 [AL](data/al) returns at max.
 1000 results.
 Results for `son(s)` are over a 1000.
 But when you apply regex to the 1,000, 884 come up as true positive.
 So the most conservative son:daughter ratio is 4.

+[CA](data/ca) returns a max. of 500 results.
+But it gives you total results (3609 vs. 150).
+We download the 500 results for `son(s)` and apply the regex.
+499 come up as true positive.
+So the most conservative son:daughter ratio is 24.

 [MT](data/mt/) provides all the search results and we run a regex to narrow down to cases where son(s) is a separate word.
 A brief glimpse suggests all of the results are legitimate, of the variety `X and Son(s)` etc. There the ratio between business names with the word son and daughter is about 4.

 [OH](data/oh/) also provides an easy way to download the results.
 The ratio is about 26 to 1.